U.S. appeals court says Ohio cannot block Planned Parenthood funds

 White said the law had violated Planned Parenthood’s due process rights by requiring a health care provider surrender its right to provide legal abortions as a condition of participating in programs that have nothing to do with abortion.

-Reporting by Nate Raymond in Boston; Editing by Jonathan Oatis and Richard Chang
+Reporting by Nate Raymond in Boston; editing by Richard Chang and Dan Grebler